hello-chmi/technical-writing/README.md

-# technical-docs
+# technical-writing
-Reports, LaTeX files, misc. technical documents.
+Here, you can view samples of my technical writing.

+<b>DoSomething</b>